oracle/docker-images/OracleFMWInfrastructure/samples/12213-domain-in-volume/README.md

         Copyright (c) 2014,2019 Oracle and/or its affiliates.
 All rights reserved.

 #### Providing the Administration Server user name and password and Database username and password
-The user name and password must be supplied in a `domain_security.properties` file located in a HOST directory that you will map at Docker runtime with the `-v` option to the image directory `/u01/oracle/properties`.
+The administration server user name and password must be supplied in a `domain_security.properties` file and the databse username and password must be supplied in a `rcu_security.properties` file.
+Both these files should be located in a HOST directory that you will map at Docker runtime with the `-v` option to the image directory `/u01/oracle/properties`.
 The properties file enables the scripts to configure the correct authentication for the WebLogic Administration Server and Database.

 The format of the `domain_security.properties` file is key=value pair:

         username=myadminusername
         password=myadminpassword

+The format of the `rcu_security.properties` file is key=value pair:
         db_user=sys
         db_pass=Oradoc_db1
         db_schema=Oradoc_db1

-**Note**: Oracle recommends that the `domain_securtity.properties` file be deleted or secured after the container and the WebLogic Server are started so that the user name and password are not inadvertently exposed.
+**Note**: Oracle recommends that the `domain_securtity.properties` and the `rcu_security.properties` files be deleted or secured after the container and the WebLogic Server are started so that the user name and password are not inadvertently exposed.

 ### Write your own Oracle Fusion Middleware Infrastructure domain with WLST
 The best way to create your own domain, or extend an existing domain, is by using the [WebLogic Scripting Tool](https://docs.oracle.com/middleware/1221/cross/wlsttasks.htm).
 You can find an example of a WLST script to create domains at [`createFMWDomain.py`](samples/12213-domain-in-volume/container-scripts/createFMWDomain.py).
 You may want to tune this script with your own setup to create datasources and connection pools, security realms, deploy artifacts, and so on.
 You can also extend images and override an existing domain, or create a new one with WLST.

 ## Running the Oracle FMW Infrastructure domain Docker image
-To run an FMW Infrastructure domain sample container, you will need the FMW Infrastructure domain image and an Oracle database.
-The Oracle database could be remote or running in a container.
+To run an FMW Infrastructure domain sample container, you will need the FMW Infrastructure domain image and a database.
+The database could be remote or running in a container.
 If you want to run the Oracle database in a container, you can either pull the image from the [Docker Store](https://store.docker.com/images/oracle-database-enterprise-edition) or the [Oracle Container Registry](https://container-registry.oracle.com), or build your own image using the Dockerfiles and scripts in this Git repository.
 There is a slim version of the Oracle database image at [Oracle Container Registry](https://container-registry.oracle.com) that you can pull and run.

 Follow the steps below: